Armenian religion in Cyprus: Armenian Catholic Church

-It was during the British Era that the Armenian-Catholic community increased in number, due to the arrival of a large number of refugees from the Armenian genocide (1915-1923).
-In 1931, there were about 200 Armenian-Catholics in Cyprus, rather poor, and many of them were middle-aged.
-Most of them became attached to the Latin places of worship, especially the Holy Cross cathedral in Nicosia and Saint Joseph's convent in Larnaca; between 1921 and 1923, the latter housed a small Armenian-Catholic school, run by Abbot Jean Kouyoumdjian - who served at the convent between 1921 and 1928.
-There was also another Armenian-Catholic cleric, Archimandrite Arsène Khorassandjian, who also served in Larnaca (and, at times, at the Holy Cross cathedral and the Terra Santa school in Nicosia), between 1931 and 1959.
+During the British era that the Armenian Catholic community increased in number, due to the arrival of a large number of refugees from the Armenian genocide.
+In 1931, there were about 200 Armenian-Catholics in Cyprus.
+They were rather poor and many were middle-aged.
+Most of them became attached to the Latin places of worship, especially the Holy Cross cathedral in Nicosia and Saint Joseph's convent in Larnaca; between 1921 and 1923, the latter housed a small Armenian Catholic school, run by Abbot Jean Kouyoumdjian – who served at the convent between 1921 and 1928.
+There was also another Armenian Catholic cleric, Archimandrite Arsène Khorassandjian, who also served in Larnaca (and, at times, at the Holy Cross cathedral and the Terra Santa College in Nicosia), between 1931 and 1959.

-In 1960, there were less than 100 Armenian-Catholics.
-However, their number decreased in the following years, due to emigration to other countries and assimilation with the Armenian-Cypriot, the Latin-Cypriot and/or the Greek-Cypriot community.
-However, due to the influx of Lebanese-Armenians to Cyprus since the mid-1970s, there has been a small increase in the number of Armenian-Catholics on the island.
-Currently, local Armenian-Catholics are less than 20, in addition to about 30 foreign Armenians.
+In 1960, there were less than 100 Armenian Catholics.
+However, their number decreased in the following years, due to emigration to other countries and assimilation with the Armenian Cypriot, the Latin Cypriot and/or the Greek Cypriot community.
+However, due to the influx of Lebanese Armenians to Cyprus since the mid-1970s, there has been a small increase in the number of Armenian Catholics on the island.
+Currently, there are less than 20 Catholic Armenian Cypriots, in addition to about 30 foreign Armenians.

 Places of worship

 There are five Armenian churches, two in the capital Nicosia (one under Turkish occupation since 1964) and one in each Larnaca, Limassol and Famagusta; the latter has been occupied by the Turks since 1964.
-Additionally, there are three Armenian chapels in the vicinity of Nicosia and one within the Magaravank complex, the latter under also under Turkish occupation since 1974.
+Additionally, there are three Armenian chapels in the vicinity of Nicosia and one within the Sourp Magar Monastery complex, the latter under Turkish occupation since 1974.
 There is also an Armenian Evangelical church in Nicosia (under Turkish occupation since 1964).
-Finally, there is the renowned Magaravank, under Turkish occupation since 1974.